 Nervous System Reactions - dizziness, drowsiness, dyskinesia, headache, toxic psychosis, exacerbation of motor and phonic tics, and Tourette syndrome

-Loss interest in social interactions
+Loss of interest in social interactions

 Blood/Lymphatic - leukopenia and/or anaemia.